guoguoyang15/PetConnect/items/report.md

 ## Summary of Individual Contributions

-Specific details of individual contribution of each member to the project.

-Each team member is responsible for writing **their own subsection**.

-A generic summary will not be acceptable and may result in a significant lose of marks.

-*[Summarise the contributions made by each member to the project, e.g. code implementation, code design, UI design, report writing, etc.]*

-*[Code Implementation.
-Which features did you implement?
-Which classes or methods was each member involved in?
-Provide an approximate proportion in pecentage of the contribution of each member to the whole code implementation, e.g. 30%.]*

-*you should ALSO provide links to the specified classes and/or functions* Note that the core criteria of contribution is based on `code contribution` (the technical developing of the App).

-*Here is an example: (Note that you should remove the entire section (e.g. "others") if it is not applicable)*

-1. **UID1, Name1**  I have 30% contribution, as follows: <br>
-  - **Code Contribution in the final App**
-    - Feature A1, A2, A3 - class Dummy: [Dummy.java](https://gitlab.cecs.anu.edu.au/comp2100/group-project/ga-23s2/-/blob/main/items/media/_examples/Dummy.java)
-    - XYZ Design Pattern -  class AnotherClass: [functionOne()](https://gitlab.cecs.anu.edu.au/comp2100/group-project/ga-23s2/-/blob/main/items/media/_examples/Dummy.java#L22-43), [function2()](the-URL)
-    - ... (any other contribution in the code, including UI and data files) ...
-[Student class](../src/path/to/class/Student.java), ..., etc.*, [LanguageTranslator class](../src/path/to/class/LanguageTranslator.java): function1(), function2(), ... <br><br>

-  - **Code and App Design**
-    - [What design patterns, data structures, did the involved member propose?]*
-    - [UI Design.
-Specify what design did the involved member propose?
-What tools were used for the design?]* <br><br>

-  - **Others**: (only if significant and significantly different from an "average contribution")
-    - [Report Writing?]
-[Slides preparation?]*
-    - [You are welcome to provide anything that you consider as a contribution to the project or team.] e.g., APK, setups, firebase* <br><br>

 1. **u7568823, Fan Yue**  I have 25% contribution, as follows: <br>
   - **Code Contribution in the final App**
      - [UnitTest for validation of  username and password format in local login](https://gitlab.cecs.anu.edu.au/u7758372/ga-23s2/-/blob/main/MyApplication/app/src/main/java/com/example/myapplication/tool/unitTest.java)